SolidOS/userguide/README.md

 To streamline the options presented when viewing data, you can select your role:
 * Normal User.
 Can view all standard social views.
 * Developer.
 In addition to Normal User, view Data, N3, and RDF views of the data.
+* Developer.
+A developer role is also able to overwrite root /index.html (your homepage) via the data browser.
 * Power User.
 In addition to Normal User, view additional Data Browser views such as Note Pad and Meetings.

 Multiple roles can be selected.